Politics, Business & Culture in the Americas

 Economist and the coordinator of the Electoral Reform Group in Guyana

-Guyana’s anxiously awaited general election has been concluded, virtually incident-free by all accounts.
+Guyana’s anxiously awaited general election has been concluded—incident-free by all accounts—and now begins the period of waiting for the final results.
 Two conditions fuel the expectations of this election.
-First, it marks the completion of the first term of government in the oil era, when the oil companies have ramped up production and the country has experienced astronomical growth.
-Second, the political crisis following the 2020 election that took five months before the new government could take office remains fresh in people’s minds.
-This combination of circumstances has raised the stakes on state power and caused concern of a potential repeat of the 2020 debacle.
+Firstly, this election marks the completion of the first term of government in the oil era—when the oil companies have ramped up production to almost one million barrels a day, causing the country to experience astronomical growth rates of GDP.
+Secondly, the political crisis following the 2020 election that took five months before the new government could take office remains fresh in people’s minds.
+This combination of circumstances has raised the stakes on state power and caused some anxiety.
+Although election-day management appears to have proceeded smoothly and competently, the large-scale use of the governing party’s position of incumbency undermines confidence in there being a level playing field.

-It will take some time before the election results are finalized.
-Speculation on the details is risky—even as an election observer who has visited half a dozen polling places.
-However, a few clear impressions are emerging.
-Of the six political parties that entered the elections, the country will see three key players emerge.
-The traditional rivals, the incumbent PPP/C and the opposition APNU, have been joined by WIN (We Invest in Nationhood) under the controversial leadership of Azruddin Mohammed, accused of tax evasion on large quantities of gold exports.
+It will take a day or two before the election results are finalized.
+Speculation is risky—even for an election observer who has visited half a dozen polling places.
+However, a few impressions are emerging.
+Six parties contested the election: The People’s Progressive Party/Civic, A Partnership for National Unity (APNU), We Invest In Nationhood (WIN) the Alliance for Change (AFC) which participated in the 2015-2020 Government as a coalition partner of A Partnership for National Unity (APNU), the Assembly of Liberty and Prosperity (ALP) and Forward Guyana Movement (FGM).
+The ALP and FGM were recently formed by persons defecting from APNU.
+Out of the six parties it appears to have turned into a three-horse race.
+The traditional rivals, the incumbent PPP/C and the Opposition APNU are joined by WIN (We Invest in Nationhood) under the controversial leadership of Azruddin Mohammed who faces U.S. sanctions, accused of tax evasion for large quantities of gold exports.